SAP-samples/cloud-btp-cli-api-codejam/exercises/09-deleting-resources-with-api/README.md

 In your working environment, you already have a Node.js runtime, and along with that, the `npm` package manager.
 There's a handy `jwt-cli` package that contains the `jwt` command line interface.
 Let's install that.
 We'll install it "globally" so it's independent of any NPM project.
 But that "global" location will be just local to us.

-> Installing the package globally to a local location is not standard, but it will allow us to have the same experience whether we use a Dev Space or a container.
-In the Dev Space environment, the user has write access to the real global locations in the UNIX (Linux) file system.
-But in the container, based on the standard Debian distribution of Linux, this is not the case.
-So we'll specify a different prefix for the `npm` installer to use.

 👉 First, set a custom prefix for `npm` in the configuration, and make sure the location that the prefix points to exists as a directory:

 ```bash